RohanAdwankar/newt/README.md

 This appraoch is very inefficient because then when 2 weeks later I want to understand the APIs I do not have that terminal session.
 Even if I saved it to a text file it is littered in junk from bad API calls.
 Also when I parse with jq I replicate the curl which means excessive requests.
 With newt its easy to write the curls or even write snippets of code in other languages and have these notes saved in your developer environment.
-To improve this a new feature could be a tool in the output section for JSON formatting and parsing.
+To improve this usecase a new feature could be a tool in the output section for JSON formatting and parsing.

 #### Learning New Languages